ThDilos/ThDilos-Protogen-Origin/README.md

 Actually it can be a complete origin itself right now, but to me it's just forever unfinished

 If you somehow stumble upon this repository, and find my Protogen idea interesting.
-Let me know by starring ig
+Let me know\
+I may somehow get motivated after my introvertive ass receives a tiny bit of attention